Are Burqa Bans Reasonable?

-Some who would ban burqas focus solely on the garment as a sign of a human rights violation.
-These people would argue that the veil should be removed both in France and around the world in order for women to have any chance of achieving equality; you cannot, they would argue, ever be seen as a full person if your face is covered, and to continue to wear it is to be somehow complicit in your own subordination [source: Fitzpatrick].
+Other people who support burqa bans focus solely on the garment as a sign of a human rights violation.
+These people would argue that the veil should be removed in order for women to have any chance of achieving equality.
+They may view veils as sexist representations of the burden that women face to be responsible for men's sexual desires.
+They suggest that women cannot ever be seen as full people if their face is covered, and if they continue to wear the veil then they are complicit in their own subordination.

-Such a question touches on whether freedom of religion and expression is truly extended to everyone in Western countries.
+Whether freedom of religion and expression is truly extended to everyone in Western countries is a point of contention.
 Does it make any sense to say women have freedom of expression, yet aren't allowed to decide what they can or cannot wear?
 Or is a burqa truly a threat to others' ways of life?
-In a world where people have to take off their shoes before boarding an airplane, is it fair to ignore security concerns about a full-body sheet?
+In a world where people have to take off their shoes before boarding an airplane, is it fair to ignore security concerns about a full-body garment?

 These questions will be debated for a long time, and the answers will likely be imperfect when it comes to this controversial piece of cloth.

 - Abu-Lughod, Lila.
 "Do Muslim Women Really Need Saving?
 Anthropological Reflections on Cultural Relativism and Its Others."
 American Anthropologist.
 September 2002.

 - ACLU.
 "Discrimination Against Muslim Women - Fact Sheet."
 (Sept.
 7, 2021) https://www.aclu.org/other/discrimination-against-muslim-women-fact-sheet

 - Addario, Lynsey.
 "The Taliban's Return Is Catastrophic for Women."
 The Atlantic.
 Aug.
 16, 2021.
 (Sept.
 7, 2021) https://www.theatlantic.com/international/archive/2021/08/the-talibans-return-is-awful-for-women-in-afghanistan/619765/